Section 5: ready to enroll

 To learn what the policies cover, visit Medicare.gov.
 Here’s how to get a policy.

-1. Go to the plan finder and type in your zip code.
+1. Go to the plan finder and type in your ZIP code.

-to get more accurate cost estimates.
+2. Enter your age, sex and if you use tobacco to get more accurate cost estimates.
 You’ll see price ranges and information about copays, deductibles and benefits for the letter plans in your area.

-3. Click “Plan Details” for information about coverage and general costs for each letter plan.
-Click “View Policies” for a list of the insurers that offer Medigap policies with each letter designation in your area and estimated premiums.
+3. Click Plan Details for information about coverage and general costs for each letter plan.
+Click View Policies for a list of the insurers that offer Medigap policies with each letter designation in your area and estimated premiums.

 WHAT YOU’LL PAY

 Contact the plans you’re interested in for specific premiums.
 Medicare’s Medigap plan finder has links to websites for every plan.
-Follow the “View Policies” link and you’ll see a “Visit company website” link along with each company’s address and phone number.
+Go to View Policies and click Visit company website, which lists company addresses and phone numbers.

-If you buy a Medigap policy within six months of enrolling in Part B or within 63 days of losing job-based health insurance that’s considered secondary to Medicare (generally coverage from an employer with fewer than 20 employees), then you can't be charged more or be denied coverage because of any health problems.
-But, in most states, your premium can depend on your age, gender or smoking status.
+If you buy a Medigap policy within six months of enrolling in Part B or within 63 days of losing job-based health insurance that’s considered secondary to Medicare (generally coverage from an employer with fewer than 20 employees), then you can't be charged more or be denied coverage because of health problems.
+But, in most states, your premium will depend on your age, gender or smoking status.

 Some state insurance departments list premiums for Medigap plans.
 To find your state’s insurance department, visit the National Association of Insurance Commissioners website.